NJ Saltwater Reg. Summary

 6. It is illegal to harvest shellfish on Sunday except on the seasonal waters of the Navesink and Shrewbury Rivers between November 1 and April 30.

-See additional information in the license section of this website.
+See additional information in the NJFishandWildlife.com Site

 See Also: